Die 6 schlimmsten Fehler bei der Fasssauna Pflege – und wie Sie sie vermeiden

 Sweat forms.

-Without proper care, discoloration and mold can occur in the barrel sauna.
+Without proper maintenance, discoloration and mold growth can occur in the barrel sauna.

-Therefore, proper care of the barrel sauna includes three areas:
+Therefore, proper care of a barrel sauna includes three areas:

 And now let's take a closer look at that.

-Barrel sauna care mistake #1: the wrong surface
+Barrel sauna care mistake #1: the wrong base

-The wrong surface for the barrel sauna is a fundamental mistake.
+Using the wrong base for the barrel sauna is a fundamental mistake.

-If the barrel sauna is placed directly on the lawn or the ground, the moisture or even the wetness from the ground penetrates into the planks of the barrel sauna.
+If the barrel sauna stands directly on the lawn or the ground, moisture or even wetness from the ground penetrates into the planks of the barrel sauna.

 There is then no protective layer to protect the barrel sauna from moisture from below.

-And since the planks under the barrel sauna are exposed to moisture without protection, the moisture penetrates the planks unhindered.
+And since the planks under the barrel sauna are exposed to the elements without protection, the moisture penetrates the planks unhindered.

-How to avoid this mistake when caring for your barrel sauna:
+Here's how to avoid this mistake when maintaining your barrel sauna:

-Create a stable and water-repellent base for your barrel sauna.
-This can be a bed of gravel or two or more strip foundations perpendicular to the direction of the barrel sauna.
+Create a stable and water-resistant base for your barrel sauna.
+This can be a gravel bed or two or more strip foundations perpendicular to the direction of the barrel sauna.

-Place sturdy planks on the gravel bed or strip foundations to support the weight of the barrel sauna and ensure a gap between the ground and the barrel sauna.
+Place stable planks on the gravel bed or strip foundations to support the weight of the barrel sauna and create a gap between the ground and the barrel sauna.

-This means that no moisture penetrates from below and the air can circulate under the barrel sauna.
+This prevents moisture from penetrating from below and allows air to circulate under the barrel sauna.

-And remember to keep the distance from your neighbors and find out about the barrel sauna permit .
+And remember to maintain the required distance from your neighbor and to find out about the barrel sauna permit .

-Let’s move on to mistake #2 in barrel sauna care.
+Let's move on to mistake #2 in barrel sauna maintenance.

-Barrel sauna care mistake #2: Not treating the wood outside
+Barrel sauna care mistake #2: Don't treat the exterior wood

-A big mistake when caring for a barrel sauna is not treating the wood on the outside.
+A common mistake in the care of a barrel sauna is not treating the wood on the outside.

 To impregnate it.